 - Behavioural modification

 - Knowledge and Skills

 - Motivation strategies based on personal needs

-- Motivation strategies based on personal values: the importance of values in understanding organizational behaviour
+- Motivation strategies based on personal values: the importance of values in understanding organisational behaviour

 - Motivation strategies based on personal strengths: the positive psychology approach